nathanpotter17/Layer-W/engine/walloc/walloc.md

 3. Any new allocations will automatically start from this new position (after the preserved area)
 4. The old data beyond the preserved area remains in memory as "garbage" but will be overwritten by new allocations

-This gives you a very efficient way to keep important data while recycling the rest of the memory.
+This enables a very efficient way to keep important data while recycling the rest of the memory.
 There's no expensive memory copying involved - it's just a pointer adjustment, which is extremely fast.

-Here's a visualization:

 ```
 Before fast_compact_tier(TIER.SCENE, 1MB):